bjornicus/orbitalboardgame/README.md

     * If you are at the home planet, or a refit depot, you may re-outfit your ship for a different class.
 Available classs are miner, interceptor, engineer, or heavy lift.
 To re-outfit as a miner, interceptor, or engineer, place the appropriate class marker on your ship mat (removing the previous one).
 To re-outfit as a heavy lift, flip your ship card over so that it shows the side with eight additional fuel/cargo slots.
     * Load colony provisions onto your ship (if at the home planet).
     * Deliver colony provisions to an orbital colony on the same space.
-    * Re-fuel your ship (if at the home planet or fuel depot).
+    * Re-fuel your ship (if at the home planet or fuel station).
     * Exchange fuel, cards, or resources with other ships on the same space.
     * Move fuel or cargo to or from a storage ring on the same space.
     * Move your ship (once per turn)